-We’ve just announced our new Smart Agents for Mac and Windows, making our cloud filter, Relay, a smart solution that goes way beyond Chromebooks.
+We’ve just announced our new Smart Agents for Mac and Windows, making our cloud filter, Lightspeed Filter (formerly Relay), a smart solution that goes way beyond Chromebooks.
 Filtering a Chromebook is pretty straightforward since it’s tied into G Suite and filtering the device primarily comes down to filtering a browser.
 Filtering Windows and Mac machines is more complicated.
 Here are answers to the most common questions we get about our new Smart Agents for Mac and Windows.

 Do the Smart Agents filter just a browser?

 No!
 Some other filtering providers try to call a Windows browser extension a filter, but Mac and Windows devices need a root-level filter that sees more than just browser traffic.
 Our agents see all activity on devices, and filter any app and any browser.
 (If you’re comparing solutions, make sure you find out how other filter agents work and what traffic they’re able to filter.)